thutasann/nextjs-ecommerce/README.md

 ## Simple Login Credential

-Here is the simple login Credential to test Authentication.
+Here is the sample login Credential to test Authentication.

 `{
 	"username": "admin",